-UPDATE: The opening article in IS’s weekly newsletter, al-Naba (The News), on January 26, 2016 (it goes online on a Tuesday, after the paper edition is out on a Saturday), was a long article on Mohammed Emwazi, including these pictures:
+UPDATE: The fifteenth edition of IS’s weekly newsletter, al-Naba (The News), on January 26, 2016 (it goes online on a Tuesday, after the paper edition is out on a Saturday, January 23 in this case), contained a long article about Mohammed Emwazi:

 Al-Naba gloated that Emwazi had become a “permanent guest” on many of the world’s media stations, where absurd analysis of his movements could be heard, and he was the “focus of questions for politicians, senior generals, and the intelligence services of many countries.”